 - A Subcommittee cannot proceed with a recommendation to list a material if it is determined that there is insufficient valid scientific information on that material's impact on the environment, human health and its compatibility with organic principles. - The decision to request a third party expert needs to be made independently of the availability of funds.
 If there is a lack of funding to secure third party expert advice, the Subcommittee has the option to place the review of new petitions on hold. - The Subcommittee makes a determination on the completeness of the petition and whether a Technical Review is needed. - The decision to define the expertise of the third party expert is the responsibility of the Subcommittee reviewing the material or issue. - To incorporate a diversity of opinions and to minimize the risk of bias, a Subcommittee may seek information from a range of technical experts (individuals or institutions).
-The

-Subcommittee may also ask questions in their posted proposals, in order to gain needed information from the public.

-• The NOP will seek Technical Reviews from a range of experts.
+The Subcommittee may also ask questions in their posted proposals, in order to gain needed information from the public. - The NOP will seek Technical Reviews from a range of experts.
+The name of the contracted party will appear on the Technical Review.
+All Federal contracts, including those issued by USDA/NOP to Technical Report contractors, are governed by the Federal Acquisition Regulations (FAR).
+The FAR includes a "Subpart 3.11-Preventing Personal Conflicts of Interest for Contractor Employees Performing Acquisition Functions," which requires contractors to identify and prevent personal conflicts of interest for their covered employees.
+"Personal conflict of interest" means a situation in which a covered employee has a financial interest, personal activity, or relationship that could impair the employee's ability to act impartially and in the best interest of the Government when performing under the contract.